 Is it just me or are the holidays sneaking up on us extra fast this year?
 I feel like I'm going to blink and it will be New Years.
 And that just can't happen, because I have a lot of holiday sewing to do!
 One of my favorite things to do for teacher's gifts is to make gorgeous Christmas stockings and stuff them with goodies like movie tickets, snacks, gift cards, etc. They were a huge hit last year, and I've decided to make them again.
 I've changed up my usual pattern a little bit, and I figured as long as I was working on it, I should take some photos along the way so I could share the tutorial with my fans.
 There are tons of great stocking patterns out there, both for free and for purchase, so if this one doesn't tickle your fancy, just hit up Google or Pinterest to find one that is more your style.

-In the meantime, feel free get started sewing stockings for friends and family (or to sell), just download the pattern by clicking the photo above.
+There are so many ways to personalize and make this stocking your own.
+Get started today on making one for friends and family (or to sell), just download the pattern by clicking the photo above.
 The file is shared through Dropbox, so you can save the entire PDF to your computer.
 Or, if you prefer not to download, you can access both the pieces and instructions separately below.

 Click HERE to download just the pattern pieces.